Poster Pop — The Art of Poster Artists on Pop Merchandise

 Poster Pop had both retail stores and retail customers around the world, buying directly through our catalogs, and the web at posterpop.com.
 We continued to expand our reach through high quality products, magazine ads, shows and catalog mailings.

-Somewhere in the mid 2000’s, though, it became apparent that everything in retail was changing.
-The Amazon / Walmart effect of centralized bar coded, bulk priced retail sales literally “boxed” out all the cool mom and pop stores and record stores in every small to medium to large town that loved and featured our stickers and shirts.
+Somewhere in the mid 2000’s, it became apparent that everything in retail was changing.
+The Amazon & Walmart effect of centralized bar coded, bulk priced retail sales literally “boxed” out all the cool mom and pop stores.
+Even record stores in every small to medium to large town that loved and featured our stickers and shirts, were falling away..

 The big wholesale shows, like MAGIC in Las Vegas, ceased to be vital, becoming even obsolete.
 We knew the internet was taking over, but there was more going on here.
-It’s not really my place to expound on the real world, economic effects going on here, but our big wholesale sales to rapidly dwindling stores changed almost overnight.
+It’s not really my place to expound on the real world, economic effects going on here, but our big wholesale sales rapidly dwindle as stores and their traffic and even their existence changed almost overnight.

-We also thought web sales would take off, replacing the need for stores, but that was being replaced by people spending all their time on their Phones, and Facebook.
-Even San Diego Comic-Con turned to focus primarily on big time Intellectual Properties, TV Shows and Movies… What really go us was that even at Comic-con in and Disneyland, people were on their phones…
+Everybody thought web sales would take off, replacing the need for stores, but that was being replaced by people spending all their time on their Phones, and Facebook.
+I knew it was over when people at San Diego Comic-Con and even Disneyland turned their attention on their phones.

 Poster Pop survived, and even thrived, but everything had changed…

 What was underground, returned to being underground.
-It wasn’t a big deal as there was a lot going on with our art and artists.
+Physical Stickers and Shirts remained… underground… For Poster Pop (and a lot of similar companies), it didn’t seem like a big deal as there was a lot going on with our art and artists.

 In January of 2025, Poster Pop made the decision to stop production of all the stickers, t-shirts and other merchandise.

 We did a series of emails announcing the sell off.
 We shipped more orders, to our appreciative fans more than we had done since our hey day in the mid 2000’s.
-The best part of the sell off was hearing the praise and love from our fans!
+The best part of the sell off was hearing the praise in phone calls and emails and love from our fans!

-It was definitely nice doing business at a high level again, but everything suddenly ended as planned cut off dates were reached.
-90% of everything was pulled from the website and sold off to our distributors.
-I am still gettin used to it!
-“Time… What a concept.”
+The selloff was definitely nice moment, doing business at a high level again, but as time goes, everything suddenly ended as planned cut off dates were reached.
+In early June, 2025, all the T-Shirts and Stickers, Fridge Magnets - 90% of everything were pulled from the website and sold off to our distributors.

 New Poster Pop Website and Blog Posts

 So as mentioned in our new Poster Pop’s 1st PPOP Blog post, the focused effort of re-creating the PosterPop.com website, its categories, and SEO tagging of each item, led to a ton of Poster Pop blog post ideas.
-Capturing ideas as we tagged each item was great, as our plan is to make upcoming blog posts based on these ideas, and explore each interesting aspect that make up Poster Pop, it’s artists, It’s history, industry, production, influence and reach.
+Capturing ideas as we tagged each item was great!
+Our plan is to make upcoming blog posts based on these ideas, and explore each interesting aspect that make up Poster Pop, it’s artists, It’s history, industry, production, influence and reach.

 We are excited to tell you that these blog posts are to be the basis for the text and content for the upcoming already approved for production, Poster Pop Art Book.